 5. Your cup is too small for your body

 If your JuJu is too small for your anatomy, it can’t form a suction with the vaginal walls.
-This means there is no ‘seal’ created and you are more likely experience leaking.
+This means there is no ‘seal’ created and you are more likely to experience leaking.

 Remember, our sizing recommendations are only a guide (you can take our size quiz here).
 You may need a Model 2 even if you are under 30 or have not given birth (and vice versa).
 It all depends on your individual anatomy and pelvic floor tone.